irena-flextool/flextool/docs/index.md

 The instructions for installing IRENA FlexTool are [here](https://github.com/irena-flextool/flextool/tree/master#irena-flextool).

 This user guide will build a small system step-by-step.
 After that, there is a reference section for model properties.
 The small system is also available in the repository ('Init.sqlite') and can be opened with Spine Toolbox database editor.
 It can also be run with IRENA FlexTool (in the Spine Toolbox workflow one can initialize the Input_data.sqlite with the Init.sqlite when testing the modelling framework).
-More information on how to set-up and use the Spine Toolbox front-end in [here](https://github.com/irena-flextool/flextool#irena-flextool-workflow-explained).
+More information on how to set-up and use the Spine Toolbox front-end in [here](https://github.com/irena-flextool/flextool#irena-flextool-workflow-shortly-explained).

 # Building a small test system

 ## 1st step - a node with no units

 At first the test system shows the parameters needed to establish a working model.
 However, this model has only a `node` (*west*) with demand, but no units to provide the demand.
 It will therefore use the slack variables and accept the penalty associated with them.
-All parameters here are part of the 'init' `alternative` - they will be used whenever a `scenario` includes the 'init' `alternative`.
+All parameters here are part of the *init* `alternative` - they will be used whenever a `scenario` includes the *init* `alternative`.

 ![First_model](./first_model.png)

 ## 2nd step - add a coal unit

 In the second step, a coal unit is added.
 It needs `efficiency` and capacity (`existing`), but it also needs a new `node` *coal_market* from which it will get the *coal* `commodity` which needs a parameter for `price`.
 All these new parameters are part of the 'coal' `alternative`.
-A scenario with the initial node and the coal unit is then built by including both 'init' and 'coal' `alternatives` in the 'coal' `scenario`.
+A scenario with the initial node and the coal unit is then built by including both *init* and *coal* `alternatives` in the *coal* `scenario`.
 There are some extra parameters related to investments that will be useful later.

 ![Add unit](./add_unit.png)

-Furthermore, the model needs to know that there is a link between the *coal_market* and *coal_plant* as well as *coal_plant* and the `node` 'west'.
-These are established as relationships between objects. `unit__inputNode` relationship will therefore have 'coal_plant, coal_market' relationship and `unit__outputNode` will include 'coal_plant, west' relationship.
+Furthermore, the model needs to know that there is a link between the *coal_market* and *coal_plant* as well as *coal_plant* and the `node` *west*.
+These are established as relationships between objects. `unit__inputNode` relationship will therefore have *coal_plant--coal_market* relationship and `unit__outputNode` will include *coal_plant--west* relationship.

 ## 3rd step - add a wind power plant